 Wayner Lake Outpost - Ontario, Canada

-Wayner Lake is non stop Walleye and Northern Pike action as well as fishing for Sturgeon and Whitefish.
+Wayner Lake brings non-stop Walleye and Northern Pike action as well as fishing for Sturgeon and Whitefish.
 This lake has produced Northern Pike over fifty inches.
-The cabin sleeps 4 people.
+The cabin sleeps, 4 people.

 About Wayner Lake